LABR: Labor Studies (Undergraduate)

 LABR 3072 United States Labor History (4 Credits)

 This course examines the roles of workers and their organizations from colonial American times to the present.
 The goals are to develop informed and critical analyses of these historical developments and to draw conclusions about them in ways that make sense to the student.
 Students will critically examine and discuss labor as a form of economic, political, and social expression; will learn how to identify, understand, and appreciate labor traditions in their historical, critical, and socio-cultural contexts; and will learn to differentiate economic, political, social, and organizational traditions.
 The course will also consider the manner in which both unionized and non-unionized work developed.
 This will include discussing how gender, race, and ethnicity have influenced workers in America.
 Course activities require students to observe, discuss and write about labor from critical and analytical perspectives, including cultural, historical, sociological, political, and philosophical frameworks.
-Prerequisites: None Corequisites: None This course fulfills SUNY American History General Education Requirements.
 This course is offered online.
 This course was previously LAB-263704 United States Labor History.

 LABR 3075 Labor Relations in Construction (4 Credits)